SQLite LAST_VALUE() Function

 expression

-Is any valid expression evaluated against the last row in the window frame.
+It is a valid expression evaluated against the last row in the window frame.
 The expression must return a single result set.
 It is not allowed to use a subquery or another window function in the expression.

 PARTITION BY